What is a bounce rate?

 There are many reasons why a person may not choose to stay on a website.
 According to SEJ the top internal factors that affect a bounce rate include:

 - Website content

 - Technical issues

-In conversation with Dilip Keshu, CEO of Born Group, he explained the three factors that effect a bounce rate are recency, relevancy, and authority.
+Dilip Keshu, CEO of Born Group, explains the three factors that effect a bounce rate are recency, relevancy, and authority.
 Command your site by maintaining three factors of credibility to make sure people will want to engage with your site after just a few seconds of entering.

 Make sure you maintain the best practices for building a user friendly site to keep your bounce rates low and your visitor satisfaction high.